 I built the KX3 Travel Kit to encourage me to engage in impromptu human-powered-transport field operations.
 I will be carrying the station while biking, hiking, and canoeing/kayaking.Biking

-The Pelican #1300 case fits on the same easily-mountable, easily-removable, rear-rack-fixture I had devised to safely transport the KX1 Mini Travel Kit on my bicycle (photo).
-I chose the bright yellow color of the case in part to increase the visibility of my bicycle and myself to motorists and I have added silver and yellow reflective material to the case to further increase visibility during low-light conditions.
+I chose the bright yellow color of the Pelican case in part to increase the visibility of my bicycle and myself to motorists and I have added silver and yellow reflective material to the case to further increase visibility during low-light conditions.

 I first carried the KX3 Travel Kit on my bicycle for the 2014 Flight of the Bumblebees.
 The KX3 Travel Kit traveled quite well on the bicycle over the hilly 15-mile round-trip.
 Since then, I've also carried the KX3 Travel Kit on my bicycle for the 2014 NE QRP Afield, the 2015 Flight of the Bumblebees, the 2016 Flight of the Bumblebees, the 2017 Flight of the Bumblebees, and the 2018 Flight of the Bumblebees events.

 I've made one short hike with the KX3 Travel Kit, carrying it up to Lookout Point in Athens, Ohio for the 2014 Scorch Your Butt Off event.
 Carrying the Pelican #1300 case by its handle worked well enough on this short hike but it was clear some sort of backpack would have worked better.